Insurance Agent Outbound Benchmarks for 2026

 | Quote to bind | 18-30% | Below 15% suggests pricing/product fit |

 A producer running the full funnel near the top of each range writes roughly 2 to 3 policies per 100 dials on good lists.
-A producer at the low end writes closer to 0.4 to 0.6 policies per 100 dials — a multi-fold difference driven mostly by answer rate and conversation quality.
+A producer at the low end writes closer to 0.4 to 0.6 policies per 100 dials.
+That multi-fold difference is driven mostly by answer rate and conversation quality.

 Most conversations about outbound optimization focus on the pitch.
 The data says the pitch matters less than the answer rate.
 A producer with a 9% answer rate and a mediocre pitch will usually outperform a producer with a 4% answer rate and a world-class pitch, because top-of-funnel volume asymmetry dominates.